Ontario teachers’ union wants John A. Macdonald schools renamed

-The union representing Ontario’s public elementary school teachers wants the name of Canada’s first prime minister to be removed from schools in the province.
+The union representing Ontario’s public elementary school teachers is calling on all elementary schools in the province to pull the name of Canada’s first prime minister from their buildings.

 The Elementary Teachers’ Federation of Ontario passed a motion at its annual meeting last week calling on all school districts in Ontario to rename schools and buildings named after Sir John A. Macdonald.

-The union says it wants the name change because of what it calls Macdonald’s role as the “architect of genocide against Indigenous Peoples.”
+The union said it wants the name change because of what it calls Macdonald’s role as the “architect of genocide against Indigenous Peoples.”
+Macdonald was prime minister during the time the federal government approved the first residential schools in the country.

 Related: Trudeau renames Langevin Block building out of respect for Indigenous peoples